Youth (2013 film): Reception

 The film won the Haggiag Prize for Best Israeli Feature Film (the Grand Prize), as well as the Acting Award for Eitan and David Cunio and the Editing Award for Joëlle Alexis at the Jerusalem Film Festival in 2013.

 The Youth won the first prize at the Taipei Film Festival.

 The film also received first prizes at the Thessaloniki and Sofia Pitching Forums, as well as at the Berlin Film Festival, the Co-Production Market.
 In March 2013, it participated in the CPH:PIX Festival in Copenhagen.
 In June 2013, it was featured at the Karlovy Vary International Film Festival in the Czech Republic, as well as at festivals in Durban (South Africa), Paris Cinema, and the Cinema South Festival in Sderot.
 Eitan and David Cunio won the Acting Award at the Durban Film Festival in South Africa in 2013.

+October 7 aftermath

 Over a decade later, David Cunio and another brother, Ariel Cunio, were themselves victims of kidnapping, by Hamas terrorists on October 7, 2023, and were held hostage in Gaza for 738 days.

 David's wife Sharon Cunio and their twin three-year-old daughters were also taken hostage from Kibbutz Nir Oz on October 7, 2023, along with Sharon’s sister and her daughter.
 On the same day, David’s younger brother Ariel Cunio and his girlfriend, Arbel Yehoud, were taken captive as well.
 Sharon Cunio, her daughters and her sister and her daughter, were all released in November 2023.
 Yehoud was released at the end of January 2025, having been held the entire time in isolation by Islamic Jihad.
 The Cunio brothers were finally released on October 13th, 2025 during the Gaza peace plan ceasefire, after more than two years in captivity.